oneblink/release-cli/README.md

 The `.keep` file will simply prevent the directory from being removed from source control after each release.

-Each time a developer wants to add an entry to a the changelog as part of the current release, create a file in the `changelog-entries` directory.
+Each time a developer wants to add an entry to the changelog as part of the current release, create a file in the `changelog-entries` directory.
 The file must adhere to the [keepachangelog](https://keepachangelog.com/) format.

-Files can have as many entries as desired, however it is recommend to keep entries small to avoid merge conflicts with other developers.
+Files can have as many entries as desired, however it is recommended to keep entries small to avoid merge conflicts with other developers.

 **All of the entry files will be removed as part of the release.**